 On top of that, the new PM Theresa May has made the worrying decision to abolish the Department for Energy and Climate Change.
 This attitude towards the environment is particularly worrying and we can only hope it isn’t echoed over here.
 After all, the BBC recently published the World Health Organization’s ten worst British cities for air pollution – and Gibraltar was the worst culprit by a significant margin.
 If you will like to learn more about which ecology products you can use at home or for numerous purposes, visit the Hello Tera website.

 However, moping won’t get us anywhere, we need to turn our energy towards progress and work as a group to tackle climate change.
 If we all started taking steps to improve our carbon footprint by hiring air conditioning services, then we’d be leaving our children to inherit a cleaner Earth and a healthier, happier future.

 Admittedly, I don’t do enough at the moment myself.
-As a parent of two small children I get through mountains of nappies, wet wipes, plastic and piles of washing.
+As a parent of two small children, I get through mountains of nappies, wet wipes, plastic and piles of washing.
 However, making a few changes at this critical time could not only result in a cleaner planet for us all, but also be kinder on the purse too.
 If you’re an expectant mother, ‘A Date With Baby, 3D ultrasound clinic in Toronto, is a private baby ultrasound service in the Greater Toronto Area.
 We offer 3D/4D pregnancy ultrasound for all expectant mothers who wish to cherish their day with accurate gender reveal party.